BloomTech-Labs/labs-ds-starter/README.md

 You'll see your API documentation:

-- Your app's title, "DS API"
+- Your app's title
-- Your description, "Lorem ipsum"
+- Your description
 - An endpoint for POST requests, `/predict`
-- An endpoint for GET requests, `/viz/{statecode}`
+- An endpoint for GET requests, `/viz`

 Click the `/predict` endpoint's green button.